 Domesticated from the wild carp species like their goldfish cousins, koi are common ornamental species in home ponds.
-More than 20 types of koi exist, appearing in a wide variety of patterns and color hues.
+More than 20 types of koi exist, appearing in a wide variety of patterns and color variations.
 Similar to the goldfish, they can be trained to recognize people or learn tasks.

 Native to Asia, koi are symbolic in Japanese culture.
 Different species stand for different virtues including love, wealth, prosperity, success, and luck.